StephenCarlson/MiniHawk-VTOL/README.md

 - As this is a totally 3D-printed airframe, the fully-finished vehicle is moderately heavy, which is a handicap, especially in the hovering mode of flight.
 As such, be gentle and cautious in adding any additional weight.
 For the recommended print settings with a 0.4mm nozzle, the airframe alone weights a bit over 300g, and the all-up-weight of the finished vehicle is between 700g and 800g.
 - The parts used in this project are commonly available in the drone racing and R/C plane market(s).
 The only known limiting component is the DYS BE1806 motor, which is an older (~2015 era) motor with a diameter of 23mm and around 80W power.
 A standard 22xx- or 23xx-sized motor can be used on the tail, but the nacelle design was modeled specifically for the DYS BE1806-2300KV.
 A future revision may increase the nacelle size to be able to mount 22xx-sized motors.
 Another potentially limiting component is the GreatPlanes GPMQ3843 Threaded Ball-Link set.
 - The aerodynamics and stability of the vehicle are still under analysis and subject to revision.
 The CFD poses/cases used for aerodynamics analysis are included for independent study.
 - Most project files are prefixed with "MH5", as this is the 5th internal revision of the design of the MiniHawk VTOL.
 The "MH#" prefix is incidental and not to be confused with the MH airfoil series, of which the MH45 is used for this vehicle.
-Generally, "MiniHawk" is the correct name for this design and any revisions to be released.
+Generally, "MiniHawk VTOL" is the correct name for this design and any revisions to be released.
 - This vehicle was designed in Autodesk Inventor Professional 2019.
-The Solid Models and Assembly files for this vehicle are withheld at the time of this writing, contact me for inquires on obtaining a copy or further development.
+While compiled STLs are provided, the Solid Model and Assembly files for this vehicle are withheld at the time of this writing; contact me for inquires on obtaining a copy or further development.
 - The Rear Strakes are recent additions to the design to compensate for poor directional stability.
 The aircraft does not weathervane into the relative wind well without them, and may yet require even larger vertical stabilization surfaces, not unlike the early days of the F-117 stealth aircraft.
 Another late addition to the design is the Lid FPV Variant, which supports the Foxeer -Nano camera formfactor (15mm width) and has a 30.5mm grid for a video transmitter, such as the AKK Infinite DVR.

 ## Metrics <a name="head-metrics"></a>